-Placement in these units is determined by the LB Newham 0-25 SEND integrated service using these arrangements and their associated oversubscription protocols.
+Placement in these provisions is determined by the LB Newham 0-25 SEND integrated service and are usually for children with an Education Health and Care plan.

-These places are part of the published admission number, not in addition to.
+These places are part of the published admission number (see above), and are not in addition to as there is an expectation that the children placed in these provisions will be educated part of the time in their mainstream class.